Hausdorff measure and Fourier dimensions of limsup sets arising in weighted and multiplicative Diophantine approximation: Introduction

 which somewhat implies that the Fourier dimension of $W(1,2;\Psi)$ is `governed' by its `worst direction', namely the vertical direction.
 This is not accidental, as the Fourier dimension of product sets has a property quite different from that of Hausdorff dimension:

-and the equality holds if both $E$ and $F$ are compact sets.
-See \cite{Fr24} for more details about the Fourier decay of product measures.
-Our next result shows that the equality indeed holds for all Borel sets. \begin{thm} Let $E\in\R^{d-k}$ and $F\in\R^k$ be two Borel sets.
-Assume that $E\times F$ is of zero $d$-dimensional Lebesgue measure.
+and, as shown in \cite[Theorem 3.2]{Fr24}, the equality holds if both $E$ and $F$ are compact sets with zero Lebesgue measure (in the appropriate ambient dimension).
+Our next result shows that the equality indeed holds for all Borel sets. \begin{thm} Let $E\subset\R^{d-k}$ and $F\subset\R^k$ be two Borel sets with zero Lebesgue measure (in the appropriate ambient dimension).
 Then,